Learning to travel playfully for young people with autism

 The 'fun factor'

 What makes Virtual Public Transport so effective is the fun factor.
 "When our young people enjoy something, their responsive brain switches on," Dmitri explains.
 "They then retain tips better and recognize situations more quickly.
-Like the tip about what to do at the check-in gates."
+Like the tip about what to do at the check-in gates.".

 Practicing executive functions

 The possibilities for practicing various situations are endless.
 In the next level, young people can practice dealing with crowds and noise at train stations, for example.
 They can also practice unexpected situations like delays or train cancellations.
 They can also practice executive functions like planning a trip.
 "So where do I need to transfer to get from station A to station C?"
 Dmitri asks.
-With Virtual Public Transport, they practice precisely the executive functions they need to travel by public transport.
+With Virtual Public Transport, they practice precisely the executive functions they need to travel by public transport

 Growing self-confidence